Signaling of the New York City Subway: 42nd Street Shuttle automation

 The 42nd Street Shuttle, which runs from Grand Central to Times Square, was briefly automated from 1959 to 1964.
 The chairman of the Board of Transportation, Sidney H. Bingham, in 1954, first proposed a conveyor belt-like system for the shuttle line, but the plan was canceled due to its high cost.
 Subsequently, in 1958, the newly formed New York City Transit Authority (NYCTA) started studying the feasibility of automatically operated trains which did not have motormen.
 The NYCTA conducted the study in conjunction with the General Railway Signal Company; the Union Switch and Signal division of the Westinghouse Air Brake Company; General Electric; and Western Electric.
 The next year, NYCTA president Charles Patterson made a speech about the results of the automated mass transit study.
 It was estimated that on the 42nd Street Shuttle alone, full automation could result in a $150,000 annual savings.
+By late 1961, the NYCTA was also considering automating the IRT Flushing Line, Culver Shuttle, and BMT Franklin Avenue Line if the 42nd Street Shuttle test were successful.